-- Gabriel, G., 2002, “Frege, Lotze, and the Continental Roots of Early Analytic Philosophy,” E. Reck (ed.), From Frege to Wittgenstein, Oxford: Oxford UP.
+- Gabriel, G., 2002, “Frege, Lotze, and the Continental Roots of Early Analytic Philosophy,” E. Reck (ed.), From Frege to Wittgenstein, Oxford: Oxford University Press.

-- Gregory, F., 1977, Scientific Materialism in Nineteenth Century Germany, Dordrecht & Boston, MA: D. Reidel.
+- Gregory, F., 1977, Scientific Materialism in Nineteenth Century Germany, Dordrecht & Boston: D. Reidel.

 - Hall, G. S., 1912, Founders of Modern Psychology, New York, NY & London: Appleton.